 On the third ballot, the votes cast were:

 Mr. Allen 2, Dr. Woolweaver 5, Mr. Norris 5, and Mr. Lisenco 3.
 No candidate was elected.
 Mr. Allen and Mr. Lisenco then withdrew from further consideration.

-On the fourth ballot, with Dr. Woolweaver receiving 7 votes and Mr. Norris receiving 8 votes, Mr. Norris was ELECTED to the Executive Committee.
+On the fourth ballot, with Dr. Woolweaver receiving 7 votes and Mr. Norris receiving 8 votes, Mr. Norris was declared ELECTED to the Executive Committee.

+ARRL Foundation Directors

-17 Mr. Frenaye nominated Mr. Mileshosky, Mr. Norris and Mr. Frenaye for three-year terms on the ARRL Foundation Board.
+18. Mr. Frenaye nominated Mr. Mileshosky, Mr. Norris and Mr. Frenaye for three-year terms on the ARRL Foundation Board.
 On the motion of Mr. Vallio, seconded by Mr. Allen, nominations were unanimously voted closed and Mr. Mileshosky, Mr. Norris and Mr. Frenaye were declared ELECTED.

-The Board was on break from 10:31 AM until 11:03 AM, with all persons previously noted present..
+The Board was on break from 10:31 AM until 11:03 AM, with all persons previously noted present upon the resumption of the Meeting.

+Legislative Advocacy Committee Report

-18. Mr. Lisenco introduced Mr. McCarthy to discuss the ARRL legislative activities and the status of the Amateur Radio Parity Act.
-His office has been working with the ARRL Legislative Advocacy Committee on several strategies to advance the bill through the US Senate.
-General Counsel Imlay is scheduled to provide testimony to the US Senate Commerce, Science, and Transportation Committee during the week of January 22, 2018.
+19. Mr. Lisenco introduced Mr. McCarthy to discuss the ARRL legislative activities and the status of the Amateur Radio Parity Act.
+His office has been working with the ARRL Legislative Advocacy Committee on several strategies to advance the bill through the U.S. Senate.
+General Counsel Imlay is scheduled to provide testimony to the U.S. Senate Commerce, Science, and Transportation Committee during the week of January 22, 2018.
 Mr. Imlay will be highlighting the efforts of the Amateur Radio community in Puerto Rico during the 2017 hurricane season and how those efforts would not have been possible during the recent Hawaiian false-alarm missile event due to deed restrictions.
 Efforts also continue with the FCC and the White House to continue the ARRL advocacy efforts.
 Mr. Lisenco and Mr. McCarthy entertained questions, after which Mr. McCarthy left the meeting.

+Receipt And Consideration Of Financial Reports

+Treasurer’s Report

-19. Mr. Niswander presented the Treasurer’s report and entertained questions.
+20. Mr. Niswander presented the Treasurer’s report and entertained questions.
 Equity markets were very good in 2017 virtually across the board and our portfolio benefited accordingly.
-The US economy and market has increased for about nine years which, historically, is quite a run.
+The U.S. economy and market has increased for about nine years which, historically, is quite a run.
 Looking forward, we need to be cautious while maintaining a balanced portfolio with a long-term investment horizon.

+Chief Financial Officer’s Report

-20. Mr. Shelley presented the report of the Chief Financial Officer.
+21. Mr. Shelley presented the report of the Chief Financial Officer.
 He reported that the League continues to have a very strong balance sheet and had generated a relatively large gain from operations due to several one-time, non-recurring items.
 Revenues increased slightly from the prior year while expenses decreased.
 Total assets had increased and assets had increased as well.
 He then entertained questions on the financial statements.

+Motion To Adopt Consent Agenda

-21. The following reports were lifted from the Consent Agenda for discussion: General Counsel, Executive Committee, Administration and Finance, Programs and Services, Ethics and Elections, EMC, Public Relations, Historical, DX Advisory, Entry Level License, and OO Program Study committee.
+22. The following reports were lifted from the Consent Agenda for discussion: General Counsel, Executive Committee, Administration and Finance, Programs and Services, Ethics and Elections, EMC, Public Relations, Historical, DX Advisory, Entry Level License, and OO Program Study committee.
 On the motion of Mr. Carlson seconded by Mr. Abernethy the Consent Agenda was unanimously APPROVED.

-22.
+Receipt Of Other Officers’ Reports

+23. There were no questions of comments on the reports filed by President Roderick, First Vice President Widen, Second Vice President Mileshosky or International Vice President Bellows.

+24. No report was filed before the Meeting by CEO Gallagher and CEO Gallagher, having resigned effective January 28, 2018, Mr. Gallagher did not appear at the Board Meeting.